Myk7o/VISIONERS_SATELLITE_IMAGE_FIELD_BOUNDARY_IDENTIFICATION-/docs/code/GMM_field_identification/ReadMe.md

-# Field Boundary Identification and Field Acreage Calculation
+# Field Boundary Identification and Field Acreage Calculation Using Gaussian Mixture Model (GMM) and SLIC

 This repository applies Gaussian Mixture Models (GMM) and SLIC Superpixel Segmentation to analyze Sentinel-2 satellite imagery.
 The method identifies agricultural fields by crop type, determines their boundaries, and calculates the number and acreage of these fields.
 The approach is effective for both large-scale datasets, including TIF files covering entire counties, and single-image analysis.